Disaster Relief Vaccine Return Program

 Do not discard any Merck vaccine; follow the Merck Vaccine Customer Center’s instructions.1

-Replace Vaccines as Necessary
+Replace vaccines as necessary

 Complete and enclose the proper paperwork for any Merck vaccine to be returned pursuant to the Merck Disaster Relief Vaccine Return Program.